toebeann/BepInEx.SupermarketSimulator/README.md

 > [!TIP]\
 > The game folder is the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).\
 > \
-> Steam users can find the game folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.
+> Steam users can find the game folder by right-clicking the game in their Steam library and selecting `Manage` -> `Browse local files`.

 To install manually, follow these instructions: